 Betty-the-giraffe was born in 2000 and came to Giraffe Manor in 2002.
 She is one of the smallest and prettiest giraffes here but she is also the shyest.
 Betty is named after Betty Leslie-Melville, otherwise known as “The Giraffe Lady”.
 Betty Leslie-Melville and her husband Jock purchased the manor in the 1970s and she always said that the purchase of the stately home in a leafy suburb of Nairobi changed her life.
-The same week that the couple moved in to the manor, they learned about the plight of the Rothschild Giraffe and decided to do whatever they could to conserve them.
-Today, the breeding & conservation program that continues on the grounds of the manor remains Betty’s legacy.
+The same week that the couple moved in to the manor, they learned about the plight of the Rothschild’s giraffe and decided to do whatever they could to conserve them.
+Today, the breeding and conservation programme that continues on the grounds of the manor remains Betty’s legacy.

-Jock-the-giraffe was named after Jock Leslie-Melville; he lived to be 22 years-old, 19 feet-tall and was responsible for fathering over twenty calves, most of which have now been successfully released into Kenya’s national parks.
+Jock-the-giraffe was named after Jock Leslie-Melville; he lived to be 22 years-old, 19 feet tall and was responsible for fathering over twenty calves, most of which have now been successfully released into Kenya’s national parks.
 He sadly passed away in July 2009.
 This lovely south-facing room is still frequented by giraffes looking for treats in the early morning hours.
-There are pellets in the room from which the giraffes can be fed from the window just like the Leslie-Melvilles once did with the very first giraffes they raised at the Manor.
-From Jock’s room you can also see the Giraffe Center, headquarters for the African Fund for Endangered Wildlife (AFEW), which was founded by Jock when he bought the Manor in the 1970s.
+There are pellets in the room from which the giraffes can be fed from the window just like the Leslie-Melvilles once did with the very first giraffes they raised at the manor.
+From Jock’s room you can also see the African Fund for Endangered Wildlife (AFEW) Giraffe Centre and headquarters, which was founded by Jock when he bought the manor in the 1970s.

 Jock’s room is approximately 28 square-metres in size and can accommodate either a couple or two singles (double or a twin).
 It has a fireplace and both a bathtub and shower in the en-suite facilities as well as twin sinks.